lneuhaus/pyrpl/docs/source/gui.rst

 The main pyrpl widget is initially empty, however, you can use the "modules" menu to populate it with module widgets.
-The module widgets can be closed or reopened at any time, docked/undocked from the main module window by drag-and-drop on their sidebar, and their position on screen will be saved in the config file for latter use.
+The module widgets can be closed or reopened at any time, docked/undocked from the main module window by drag-and-drop on their sidebar, and their position on screen will be saved in the config file for the next startup.

 A typical module widget
 =======================